 - Yeast infections in the ear (caused by the overproduction of wax due to the allergy)

 - In extreme cases, chronic ear infections can lead to deafness

 Not only do these added complications cause further discomfort, but they can also accelerate the effects of allergic skin disease, making it more difficult to treat.
 If your dog is suffering from canine dermatitis, keep an eye out for skin infection, especially in areas with more skin folds, including:

 Causes and Treatments for Atopic Dermatitis in Dogs

 To treat this tricky skin condition, you have to find the source.
-The main causes for the allergy dermatitis dogs have to deal with include:
+The main causes of the allergy dermatitis dogs have to deal with include:

 - Bacterial flora allergies

-In some cases, thyroid disease worsens these symptoms, further complicating treatment and diagnosis.
-Most dogs will typically start showing signs between the ages of one and six years old, so keep a careful eye on their behavior when they’re still pups.
+In some cases, thyroid disease worsens these allergy symptoms, further complicating treatment and diagnosis.
+Most dogs will typically start showing signs between the ages of one and six years old , so keep a careful eye on their behavior when they’re still pups.